elleem/reading-notes/102/loops.md

 ### Types of Operators

-- assignment assigns value to its left operand based on the value of the right operand, that's why arthmitic is written x+=f()
+- assignment assigns value to its left operand based on the value of the right operand, that's why arithmitic is written x+=f()

         -ex: x=f()